johnsogg/cs1300/tests/test-1-sample-questions.md

   Fall is 10 11 12.

-* Write two lines of code that tests if the number stored in a variable called 'birthday' is even, and prints "Hello" if it is.
+* Write two lines of code that tests if the number stored in a variable called `birthday` is even (it is evenly divisible by two), and prints "Hello" if it is.

 * Write a few lines of code that uses a `for` loop to print "Number
   <n>" where <n> is one of the odd numbers below 14.
 In other words,